Thank you for visiting the INDONESIA HP Store

 In layman’s terms, resistive screens register (like the ones at the ATM) contact through pressure while capacitive screens (like your smartphone) register contact through electricity.
 Because the human body is a natural conductor of electricity, our fingertips are charged with electrical properties capable of altering capacitive touch screens.

 Enter the touch screen stylus.
-Using conductive materials like rubber or plastic, styluses are able to transmit the necessary electrical field to make successful contact with a capacitive touch screen.
+Using conductive materials like rubber or plastic, styluses can transmit the necessary electric field to make successful contact with a capacitive touch screen.

 Styluses engineered for resistive screen compatibility do not require any conductive properties.
 Because resistive screens register contact solely through physical pressure, resistive stylus pens can take many shapes and forms and use a wide array of non-conductive materials.

-Tapping away on any number of your favorite touch screen devices with your fingertips is convenient, but it’s not always the most sensible option for your needs.
-We’ve outlined a few of the many benefits of using a stylus pen.
+Tapping away on any number of your favourite touch screen devices with your fingertips is convenient, but it’s not always the most sensible option for your needs.
+We’ve outlined a few of the many benefits of using stylus pens for touch screens.

-Whether you’re a college student, a busy professional, or a creative on-the-go, having the ability to jot down notes that feel more fluid than mere text will make a world of difference in your work.
-Whether your device of choice is a pocket-sized smartphone or a larger tablet or convertible laptop, a stylus is a sleek alternative to your fingertip that offers precise linework and legible lettering.
+Whether you’re a college student, a busy professional, or a creative on the go, having the ability to jot down notes that feel more fluid than mere text will make a world of difference in your work.
+Whether your device of choice is a pocket-sized smartphone or a larger tablet or a convertible laptop, a stylus is a sleek alternative to your fingertip that offers precise linework and legible lettering.

 There are plenty of stylus options on the market that beautifully combine a conventional pen and a stylus.
 This dynamic all-in-one duo allows you to jot down those genius eureka moments no matter where you are or what medium is readily available to you.